Why BUSL-1.1

 - Take the source code and deploy your own instances outside of the factories

-- Deploy a modified fork (e.g., removing fees, changing parameters) to any production chain
+- Deploy a modified fork (for example, removing fees or changing parameters) to any production chain

 Deploying to local chains, testnets, and private forks for development and testing is fine.